vunderscorei/tunic/README.md

 A cross-platform tool for downloading and converting Usenet MBOX files from the Internet Archive into something that can be read by Thunderbird.

-Currently in development and not really ready for use.
+Currently in development, and may be buggy.

 [__CLICK HERE TO DOWNLOAD__](https://github.com/vunderscorei/tunic/releases)